 Cree has its name in lights.
 Its blue, green, and near-ultraviolet light-emitting diodes (LEDs) -- made from silicon carbide (SiC) and gallium nitride (GaN) -- are used in dashboard lights, architectural light fixtures, market tickers, and video screens.
 Cree also sells SiC wafers, which work better at higher temperatures and voltages than other silicon devices, and SiC and GaN materials.
 In addition, it offers lighting systems (both LED and traditional), as well as power and radio-frequency (RF) products such as Schottky diodes and transistors.
 The company makes most of its products at plants in the US (North Carolina, Wisconsin) and China.
 More than 50% of sales come from outside the US.

-LED products (chips, components, and SiC wafers) account for about 50% of Cree's sales, but that's down from more than 60% in previous years.
-Boosted by the acquisition of Ruud Lighting, the lighting systems segment grew to nearly 40% of sales in 2014 from single digits in previous years.
-Power and RF products round out the company's segments.
+LED products (chips, components, and SiC wafers) account for about 37% of Cree's sales, but that's down from about 50% in previous years.
+The lighting systems segment grew to about 55% of sales in 2015 (ended June), a 28% increase from 2014.
+Power and RF products round out the company's segments with 8% of sales.

-The US is Cree's largest geographic market and its impact has increased substantially, having grown from less than 20% of sales in fiscal 2010 to nearly 50% in fiscal 2014.
-China, which has been declining in recent years, contributes about 30%; all Asian countries together represent about 40% of total revenue.
+The US is Cree's largest geographic market and its impact has increased substantially, having grown from less than 20% of sales in fiscal 2010 to 57% in 2015.
+The China has declined to account for just 21%; all Asian countries together represent about 28% of total revenue.

 Sales and Marketing

-More than 50% of Cree's sales are made to distributors; in fiscal 2014 Arrow Electronics and Home Depot accounted for 13% and 11% of total sales, respectively.
+More than 50% of Cree's sales are made to distributors; in 2015 Arrow Electronics and Home Depot accounted for 12% and 11% of total sales, respectively.

 Cree created the first blue LED, which, when combined with red and yellow LEDs, creates a full spectrum of colors.
 The technology has become an industry standard and expands the applications of LED lighting.
 To leverage this core technology, Cree has introduced the XLamp family of high-power packaged LEDs for specialty lighting applications, hoping to stay one step ahead of the competition.
 Cree's XLamp products have a wide array of residential and commercial uses, including appliance lighting and reading lamps, as well as backlighting for large flat-panel and retail displays.